The NuSTAR Extragalactic Survey of the James Webb Space Telescope North Ecliptic Pole Time-Domain Field: Acknowledgements

 \section{Acknowledgements}

 We thank the anonymous referee for their helpful comments.
-X.Z. acknowledges NASA funding under contract number 80NSSC20K0043.
-W.P.M. acknowledges support from Chandra grants GO8-19119X, GO9-20123X and GO0-211126X.
+XZ acknowledges NASA funding under contract number 80NSSC20K0043.
+WPM acknowledges support from Chandra grants GO8-19119X, GO9-20123X and GO0-211126X.
+DMA, DJR, and MJW thank the Science and Technology Facilities Council for funding through grant codes ST/P000541/1 and ST/T000244/1.
+RAW acknowledges support from NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.
 We thank Karl Foster and the \NuSTAR\ observation planning team for their help in designing the observing plan and in scheduling the observations.
 We thank Daniel Wik and Brian Grefenstette for their discussions and help on {\tt nuskybgd}.
 We thank Satoshi Kikuta for reducing the {\it Subaru} images.
 We thank the \NuSTAR\ operations, software and calibrations teams for support with these observations.
 This research has made use of data and software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC and the High Energy Astrophysics Division of the Smithsonian Astrophysical Observatory.
 This work is based on observations obtained with \XMM, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
 This research has made use of data obtained from the \cha\ Data Archive, and software provided by the \cha\ X-ray Center (CXC) in the application package CIAO.
 This work is partly based on observations at the MMT, a joint facility operated by the Smithsonian Institution and the University of Arizona.
 AllWISE makes use of data from WISE, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, and NEOWISE, which is a project of the Jet Propulsion Laboratory/California Institute of Technology.
 We acknowledge use of the SMOKA Science Archive, developed and maintained by the Astronomical Data Archives Center (ADAC), Astronomy Data Center (ADC), National Astronomical Observatory of Japan (NAOJ).